Black Sea slave trade: Poland–Lithuania and Ukraine

 Invasion of the Tatars in Poland in 1666.
 Drawing by Jan Luyken, 1698.

 In this time period, Poland and Lithuania were united, and Ukraine was a part of Poland–Lithuania.
 The first major Crimean–Nogai raid were conducted toward South Eastern Poland in 1468.

 It is not documented exactly how many raids were conducted, where and how, and exactly the number of people abducted between the late 15th century and the late 18th century.
 Between 1474 and 1569, 75 major slave raids are estimated to have been conducted toward Polish–Lithuanian territory.
 During the year of 1676 alone, circa 40,000 people are estimated to have been abducted from the territory of Volhynia-Podolia-Galicia, and at least 20,000 people are estimated to have been abducted from the territory of Poland–Lithuania every year between 1500 and 1644, or at least one million people.

 A Polish proverb described death as a better fate than being captured by a slave raid: "O how much better to lie on one's bier, than to be captive on the way to Tatary".
 Polish captives were marched down to the port of Ochakiv, where they were loaded on to slave ships and trafficked to Caffa in the Crimea.
 Polish was such a common ethnicity for a slave in the Crimea Khanate, that the Polish language was the second language in the Crimea.

-Among the most known victims of the Crimean slave raids from Poland were Roxelana.
+Among the most known victims of the Crimean slave raids from Poland was Roxelana, also known as Hürrem Sultan.

 Russia

 The Grand Duchy of Moscow and the Crimean Khanate were both the vassals of the Golden Horde, which initially protected Russia from being subjected to the slave raids the Crimean Khanate conducted toward Poland and Lithuania.
 However, when the Golden Horde fell in 1502, Russia's protective status against the Crimean Khanate ended and from that point onward the Crimean raids where conducted against Russia as well as Poland.

 From 1507 onward, Russia was a constant target of the Crimean-Nogai raids.
 It is not documented exactly how many raids were conducted, where and how, and exactly the number of people abducted, but at least 43 major raids were documented toward Russia between 1500 and 1550.
 In the period of circa 1600 and 1650, between 150,000 and 200,000 Russians are estimated to have been abducted in the raids; in the period of 1633–1646, around 15,115 people were either killed or abducted during raids toward Kursk alone.

 The last major Crimean-Nogai raid were reportedly conducted toward Russian territory in 1769, during the Russo-Turkish War (1768–1774), when 20,000 people were abducted.
 Among the victims of the Crimean slave raids from Russia were Turhan Sultan.